 The best part about watching Hallmark holiday movies is always the female lead’s gorgeous, Instagram worthy closet.
 From the sleek workwear to the laid back, trendy sweaters, every outfit looks so easy to copy.

-Hallmark’s new holiday movie “Mingle All the Way” may not follow their prize plot formula, but it also doesn’t skimp out on the wardrobe.
+My favorite Hallmark holiday movie of all time, “Mingle All the Way“, may not follow their prize plot formula, but it also doesn’t skimp out on the wardrobe.
 Jen Lilley, whose instagram is filled with the perfect balance of stunning magazine shoots and sweet snapshots of her family life, brings life to the boring, monotone work look we’re so used to seeing.

 But don’t just stop at binge-watching Hallmark’s TV schedule.
 Here’s how you can bring holiday cheer from your favorite movies to your closet.

-1. The “Workaholic Who Has No Time for Christmas” Business Casual Look
+1. The “Workaholic Who Has No Time for Holidays” Business Casual Look